AdobeDocs/commerce-webapi/src/pages/get-started/index.md

 *  Create a shopping app.
 This can be a traditional app that a user downloads on a mobile device.
 You could also create an app that an employee uses on a showroom floor to help customers make purchases.

-*  Integrate with CRM (Customer Relationship Management) or ERP (Enterprise Resource Planning) back-end systems, such as Salesforce or Xero.
+*  Integrate with CRM (Customer Relationship Management) or ERP (Enterprise Resource Planning) backend systems, such as Salesforce or Xero.

 *  Integrate with a CMS (Content Management System).
 Currently, content tagging is not supported.